+UML 2.0 is totally a different dimension in the world of Unified Modeling Language.
+It is more complex and extensive in nature.
 The extent of documentation has also increased compared to UML 1.5 version.
-UML 2.0 also added new features so that its usage can be more extensive.
+UML 2.0 has added new features so that its usage can be more extensive.

-The structure and documentation of UML was completely revised in the latest version of UML2.0.
-There are now two documents available that describe UML:
+The structure and documentation of UML was completely revised in the latest version of UML 2.0.
+There are now two documents available that describe UML −

 This revision of UML was created to fulfil a goal to restructure and refine UML so that usability, implementation, and adaptation are simplified.

-The UML infrastructure is used to:
+UML infrastructure is used to −

-The UML superstructure is used to:
+UML superstructure is used to −

 Provide better support for component-based development.

-Improve constructs for the specification of architectur.
+Improve constructs for the specification of architecture.

-So the important point to note is the major divisions described above.
+The important point to note is the major divisions described above.
 These divisions are used to increase the usability of UML and define a clear understanding of its usage.

 There is another dimension which is already proposed in this new version.
 It is a proposal for a completely new Object Constraint Language (OCL) and Diagram Interchange.
-These features all together form the complete UML2.0 package.
+These features all together form the complete UML 2.0 package.

-UML2.0 models object interaction in the following four different ways.
+UML 2.0 models object interaction in the following four different ways.

 Sequence diagram is a time dependent view of the interaction between objects to accomplish a behavioral goal of the system.
 The time sequence is similar to the earlier version of sequence diagram.
 An interaction may be designed at any level of abstraction within the system design, from subsystem interactions to instancelevel.

-Interaction Overview diagram is also a new addition in UML2.0.
+Interaction Overview diagram is also a new addition in UML 2.0.
 An Interaction Overview diagram describes a high-level view of a group of interactions combined into a logic sequence, including flow-control logic to navigate between the interactions.

-Figure below models the Observer design pattern as collaboration between an object in the role of an observable item and any number of objects as the observers.
+Following figure models the Observer design pattern as collaboration between an object in the role of an observable item and any number of objects as the observers.

 Communication diagram is slightly different than the collaboration diagrams of the earlier versions.
 We can say it is a scaled back version of the earlier UML versions.
 The distinguishing factor of the communication diagram is the link between objects.

-The Communication diagram is used to prevent the modeler from making this mistake by using an Object diagram format as the basis for messaging.
+Communication diagram is used to prevent the modeler from making this mistake by using an Object diagram format as the basis for messaging.
 Each object on a Communication diagram is called an object lifeline.

-Figure below shows an Object diagram with three objects and two links that form the basis for the Communication diagram.
+Following figure shows an Object diagram with three objects and two links that form the basis for the Communication diagram.
 Each object on a Communication diagram is called an object lifeline.

-Modeling an Interaction Overview:
+Modeling an Interaction Overview

 Activity diagram uses activities and object flows to describe a process.
 The Interaction Overview diagram uses interactions and interaction occurrences.
 The lifelines and messages found in Sequence diagrams appear only within the interactions or interaction occurrences.
 However, the lifelines (objects) that participate in the Interaction Overview diagram may be listed along with the diagram name.

-Modeling a Timing Diagram:
+Modeling a Timing Diagram